-- A. Employees who have received written separation notices may attend the Airmen and Family Readiness classes on Resume Writing and Job Search. - B. Employees who receive a written separation notice will be granted forty (40) hours excused leave (duty time) during the notice period to search for other employment opportunities, attend interviews, and seek benefit information from organizations as outlined in Section 24. - C. Employees who receive a written notice of downgrade will be granted sixteen (16) hours excused leave (duty time) during the notice period to search for other employment opportunities and attend interviews. - D. Excused leave authorized in this article for employees in connection with the RIF shall be coordinated with their immediate supervisor.
+- A. Employees who have received written separation notices may attend the Military and Family Readiness classes on Resume Writing and Job Search. - B. Employees who receive a written separation notice will be granted forty (40) hours excused leave (duty time) during the notice period to search for other employment opportunities, attend interviews, and seek benefit information from organizations as outlined in Section 24. - C. Employees who receive a written notice of downgrade will be granted sixteen (16) hours excused leave (duty time) during the notice period to search for other employment opportunities and attend interviews. - D. Excused leave authorized in this article for employees in connection with the RIF shall be coordinated with their immediate supervisor.
 Requests for excused leave shall not be unreasonably denied.

 Section 20.
-The Employer will pay Permanent Change of Station (PCS) expenses for employees transferred to a different duty station through Priority Placement Program (PPP).
-Employee will receive PCS authorized entitlements within the provision of PPP and the Joint Travel Regulations.
+Employees transferred to a different duty station through the Priority Placement Program (PPP) will receive Permanent Change of Station (PCS) authorized entitlements within the provision of PPP and the Joint Travel Regulations.